-Often the research or other tasks performed by those who work in healthcare and life sciences is of an urgent and important nature.
-If you’re considering this concentration for your online MBA, it’s important that you’re comfortable working under pressure frequently throughout your career.
+Often, the research or other tasks performed by those who work in healthcare and life sciences are urgent and important.
+If you’re considering this concentration for your online MBA, you must be comfortable working under pressure frequently throughout your career.

 Are you interested in a career that leads to a high-level management role?